 The centre is located 2 minutes walk from Maidenhead High Street, across the road from the Town Hall, and near to the ‘cultural quarter’ (comprised of the Maidenhead Library and the Desborough Suite).

 Until 2006 the museum building was a public house called The Cricketers Arms.

 A brief history of the centre

-The Museum was founded in April 1993 by Maidenhead Civic Society and Maidenhead Historical and Archaeological Society.
+The Museum was founded in April 1993 by Maidenhead Civic Society and Maidenhead Archaeological and Historical Society.
 It became an independent charity in 1995.
-It operated from 6 different premises before buying its own building, which was opened to the public in summer 2008.
+It operated from 6 different premises before buying its current building, which was opened to the public in summer 2008.